Yeadon, West Yorkshire: Geography

-The main part of the town is bounded by the A65 road to the southwest and the A658 road to the southeast.
-South of the junction of these two roads are the areas of Nether Yeadon and Little London.
-To the west of the A65 is the area known as New Scarborough, containing many 19th century houses.
+The main part of the town is on a hill with a south facing slope towards the Aire valley.
+It is bounded by the A65 road to the southwest and the A658 road to the southeast.
+South of the junction of these roads are Nether Yeadon and Little London.
+To the west of the A65 is New Scarborough, containing many 19th century houses.
 A public park, Nunroyd Park, to the northwest provides a green break between the housing of Yeadon and Guiseley.
-This was formerly the house and lands of a mill owner, and before that the parkland belonging to nunnery, royd meaning a woodland clearing.
+This was formerly the house and lands of a mill owner, and before that the parkland belonging to a nunnery, royd meaning a woodland clearing.